sasha-tsepilova/auto_avsr/README.md

-This repository is a part of the thesis arthefacts.
+This repository is a part of the thesis artifacts.
 It contains modified codes from [auto-avsr](https://github.com/mpc001/auto_avsr), [torch audio](https://github.com/pytorch/audio), adapted to the new way of preprocessing visual stream.
-To use any of the scripts you can follow the same instruction as in the original repositories.
-To train the Auto-AVSR in the same way as described in thesis, you'll need to add the [`avsr_trlrwlrs2lrs3vox2avsp_base.pth`](https://drive.google.com/file/d/1mU6MHzXMiq1m6GI-8gqT2zc2bdStuBXu/view?usp=sharing) to the root directory of the project.
-More detailed explanation for Auto AVSR is provided below.
-For Real-time version - refer to [avsr](./avsr/)
+To use any of the scripts, you can follow the same instructions as in the original repositories.
+To train the Auto-AVSR in the same way as described in the thesis, you'll need to add the [`avsr_trlrwlrs2lrs3vox2avsp_base.pth`](https://drive.google.com/file/d/1mU6MHzXMiq1m6GI-8gqT2zc2bdStuBXu/view?usp=sharing) to the root directory of the project.
+A more detailed explanation for Auto AVSR is provided below.
+For the Real-time version - refer to [avsr](./avsr/)

 ## AUTO AVSR retraining
 We changed the Video Preprocessor and corresponding parts of the code to work correctly with the [new visual representation](https://github.com/sasha-tsepilova/lipreading_enhancment/tree/visual_preprocessing).
-For the convenience the interface is kept the same.
-For training the model we used transfer learning techniques, retraining only visual frontend, so if you want to run it you should include [`avsr_trlrwlrs2lrs3vox2avsp_base.pth`](https://drive.google.com/file/d/1mU6MHzXMiq1m6GI-8gqT2zc2bdStuBXu/view?usp=sharing) to the root dirrectory of the project.
+For convenience, the interface is kept the same.
+For training the model, we used transfer learning techniques, retraining only the visual front, so if you want to run it, you should include [`avsr_trlrwlrs2lrs3vox2avsp_base.pth`](https://drive.google.com/file/d/1mU6MHzXMiq1m6GI-8gqT2zc2bdStuBXu/view?usp=sharing) to the root directory of the project.
 For easier usage we provide the related parts from [auto-avsr](https://github.com/mpc001/auto_avsr) readme here:

 ### Prerequisites
-After cloning the repo, you can use following comands to install prerequisites.
+After cloning the repo, you can use the following commands to install prerequisites.
 ```Shell
 pip install torch torchvision torchaudio
 pip install pytorch-lightning==1.5.10